Glossary of concepts

 You can also run the Sandbox connected to a PostgreSQL back end, which gives you persistence and a more production-like experience.

-See Daml Sandbox.
+See Test: Daml Sandbox.

 Building Applications